 Extreme close ups and pictures taken at angles make it difficult for a stranger to see you in the position.

-What might a good profile picture look like?
+What might a great CV photograph look like?

 - Use a neutral background.